theforeman/theforeman.org/_includes/manuals/2.0/2_quickstart_guide.md

 * Ubuntu 18.04 (Bionic), i386/amd64/aarch64

 #### Untested platforms (packages may not work on these)

+These platforms are not tested by automatic installations.
+They are generally close to supported platforms so the packages may work, but additional work may be needed.
+For any queries for these platforms raise a question in [discourse support section](https://community.theforeman.org/c/support/10)

-* Scientific Linux and Oracle Linux
+  * Scientific Linux and Oracle Linux 7, x86_64

 Other operating systems will need to use alternative installation methods (see the manual).